kiwigrid/antora-menu-extension/README.md

   * Resolvable (either absolute or relative to playbook base) document URI.
   * The parameter contains `#`, if the parameter `resolved` is marked `false`.
 * `component`
-  * the components name (from antory.yml), if resolved, or `null` for unresolved module references.
+  * the components name (from antory.yml), if resolved, or `null` for unresolved module references and external links.

 ### Sample